 “It’s all about scale.
 You have the same fixed costs no matter how big you are,” Johansen told NutraIngredients-USA.

 Inauguration of a new krill harvesting vessel now brings Aker’s fleet to three fishing vessels and a supply ship, all of which operate out of Uruguay.
-Aker now holds three of the four krill fishing licenses granted to Norway by international authorities.
+Aker holds two of the krill fishing licenses granted to Norway by international authorities.

 Norwegian competitor struggling

 Another license belongs to Aker’s Norwegian competitor Olympic Seafood AS.
 The fate of that license and the vessel that uses it is now up in the air with the bankruptcy negotiations of Emerald Fisheries AS, the Olympic subsidiary that operated the vessel.
 The krill raw material harvested by the ship was extracted and marketed under the Rimfrost brand of krill oil ingredients.

 According to a report in the Norwegian press, the parent company has been recapitalized.
 It is unclear if Rimfrost can continue in business without a secure supply of krill raw material.
 Olympic founder Stig Remoy was quoted as saying a solution to enable Rimfrost to survive is still being sought.